Patternslib/Patterns/demo/markdown/documentation.md

 There are two ways for Patterns to detect that you are injection
 markdown: filename extension and explicit configuration.

-If you inject a URL which ends in `.md` it will be considered to be markdown source.
+If you inject a URL which ends in `.md` it will be assumed to be markdown source.

     <a href="content.md" class="pat-inject" data-pat-inject="target: #target">Show me the money!</a>